Romans-I-XVI/Roku-gameEngine/README.md

 Returns an associative array with the current canvas offset.
 Will contain values for x and y.
 ##### canvasGetScale() as Object
 Returns an associative array with the current canvas scale.
 Will contain values for x and y.
-##### canvasIncreaseOffset(x as Float, y as Float) as Void
-Increase the canvas x and y positions by the provided amounts.
-##### canvasIncreaseScale(scale_x as Float, [scale_y as Float]) as Void
-Increases the canvas scale by the given amount, if only scale_x is given, scale_y will be set to the same amount.
-The scale_y parameter is only necessary if you want to stretch the canvas.
 ##### canvasSetOffset(x as Float, y as Float) as Void
 Set the canvas x and y positions.
 Note: positions are absolute and not in relation to the current scale, you should take scale into account when manually setting the positions.
 ##### canvasSetScale(scale_x as Float, [scale_y as Float]) as Void
 Sets the canvas scale to the given amount, if only scale_x is given, scale_y will be set to the same amount.
 The scale_y parameter is only necessary if you want to stretch the canvas.
-##### canvasSetFollow(instance as Object, [mode as Integer]) as Void
-Sets the canvas to follow the provided instance.
-Mode can be 0 or 1, the default is 0.
-In mode 0, the canvas will not move beyond the canvas boundaries.
-In mode 1, the canvas will keep the instance centered no matter what, meaning if the instance is towards the edge of the canvas, black will be shown.
-##### canvasUnsetFollow() as Void
-Stops following the instance if one was being followed.
 ##### canvasFitToScreen() as Void
 This fits the game canvas to the screen regardless of the screen aspect ratio.
 This makes it so a game can be made at any size and black bars will be shown on the top/bottom or left/right if the game aspect ratio is not the same as the TV's.
 ##### canvasCenterToScreen() as Void
 This centers the game canvas.
-##### canvasCenterToInstance(instance as Object, [mode as Integer]) as Void
-This function is used internally when the canvas is set to follow an instance, however it can be used manually if you want to center to an object only once.
-See canvasSetFollow() for a description of mode options.

 ###### ---Audio Methods---
 ##### musicPlay(path as String, [loop as Boolean]) as Boolean